Last Updated on

 If you want to embroider some individual patterns on your clothes to make them look different, embroidering letters is often necessary.
 Generally speaking, embroidery can be divided into hand embroidery, sewing machine embroidery, and embroidery machine embroidery.
 These three embroidery methods have their own merits.
-Today we prepared a detailed tutorial on how to embroider letters on fabric by hand for you.
+Today, we have prepared a detailed tutorial on how to hand embroider letters on fabric for you.
 Hand embroidery can be divided into back stitch, stem stitch, running stitch, split stitch and according to the stitches.
 We will introduce you to the four ways of hand embroidery one by one.

 The first thing to consider is the size of the letters.
 If the pattern of letters you want to embroider is small, then you’d better choose simple letters.
 Because the smaller the letter pattern, the more difficult it is to embroider.
 If you choose a small embroidered pattern that is too complicated, it will easily become a mess.

 The second thing to consider is the appearance of your letters, whether you want italic letters, romantic letters, cute letters or something else.
 In general, choosing changing fonts will make your embroidery patterns look better.
 Thinking about your favorite letter design in advance will make your embroidery process simple and smooth.

 Embroidery Hoop Selection

 The choice of the hoop is usually related to the size of the font pattern you are going to embroider.
 If the pattern you want to embroider is small, you’d better choose a smaller embroidered hoop.
 A too-large embroidered hoop may make it difficult for you to focus on the pattern; if you want to embroider a larger pattern, too small embroidered The hoop may not fit your pattern.
 Therefore, in hand embroidery, it is crucial to choose the embroidery hoop that suits your size.